 From Ashgabat we went to Kunya Urgench near the Turkmen-Uzbek border.
 The town is famous for its pre-mongolic architecture and the most beautifully decorated inner dome of the whole region.

 No more marble-clad buildings are to be seen in the small town of Kunya nearby.
-The only hotel in town is so overpriced and so run-down and unfriendly that we asked around for private accommodation and were taken in by a cheerful Uzbek woman who has practically no furniture, no bathroom, no running water and half the day no electricity due to power cuts.
+The only hotel in town is so overpriced and so run-down and unfriendly that we asked around for private accommodation.
+We were lucky and a cheerful Uzbek woman took us in who has practically no furniture, no bathroom, no running water and half the day no electricity due to power cuts.
 And that is in an oil-exporting country!

 It’s a discrepancy that most Ashgabat residents probably can’t imagine exists in their country.